rs-kellogg/krs-llm-cookbook/_sources/llm-use-cases.md

-# What can you do a GPT?
+# What can you do with GPT?

 ### Overview
 GPT can be adopted for building applications for: